JosephOziel/deckload/spec.markdown

 b - unit left
-(x) - push everything in the parentheses on the stack as string ^ - evaluate the quote from the top of the stack on the right of the stack
-$ - eval quote on the left of the stack
-S - print right
+(x) - push everything in the parentheses on the stack as string ^ - evaluate the quote from the top of the stack on the right of the stack (& - eval quote on the left of the stack) NOT NEEDED unless used to reverse the direction of each word S - print right
 O - print left
-\> - rotate top element from right to top on the left
+\< - rotate top element from right to top on the left
-\< - rotate top on left to top on right
+\> - rotate top on left to top on right

 \% - repn combinator?

 \@ - string writing with regex and then replacement https://esolangs.org/wiki/Tetanus